 STYROFOAM.
-All Styrofoam goes in LANDFILL.
+ALL Styrofoam goes in LANDFILL.
 UPS Store accepts clean Styrofoam packing material (peanuts or larger pieces).
 Remember to put small pieces/peanuts into a tied, clear plastic bag before disposing in landfill containers.

 TRASH HAULERS.
 Couches, other upholstered furniture, carpeting, golf bags, suitcases, strollers, and the like, don’t belong in our bins or carts or in the MOD Recycle Yard.
-Check to find trash haulers who have good reviews on Yelp.com include Rays Hauling, Vets Move Junk, East Bay Hauling, Lamorinda Hauling, 1-800-GOT-JUNK? and All American Hauling.
+Check to find trash haulers who have good reviews on Yelp.com (e.g., Rays Hauling, Vets Move Junk, East Bay Hauling, Lamorinda Hauling, 1-800-GOT-JUNK? and All American Hauling).

 Overflowing Containers?
 Please call MOD, (925) 988-7650, if your bins were missed being picked up on the regular day – or if your container is overflowing and needs an extra pickup.
 Your mutual is billed extra for extra trash pickups.
-If RECYCLE containers overflow often, your mutual director can order twice a week pickup for free.
+If RECYCLE containers often overflow, your mutual director can order twice a week pickup for free.

 What Goes to MOD?
 From residents only, MOD Recycle Yard accepts cardboard boxes, books, grass cuttings, tree and shrub trimmings, solid wood products, metal, some furniture (metal or solid wood, no upholstery, no plate glass).
 Be ready to show your Rossmoor ID to staff at the site.

 More Information…Recycle and landfill posters are in the Rossmoor phonebook, pages 18 and 19.
 RecycleSmart has a more detailed list: https://www.recyclesmart.org.